 Future development should be compatible with the existing land uses and development patterns and the residential density should be a maximum of four dwellings per acre.
 Compatible institutional, office, and low intensity commercial uses should be allowed to offer services and employment opportunities for local residents, provided the building scale and coverage fits with existing structures.
-Sweetgrass Basket making, including sales, should be recognized and promoted.
+Sweetgrass Basket making, including sales, and urban agriculture should be recognized and promoted.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.
 Zoning and land development regulations in these areas should be customized to meet the needs of the individual communities.